xswzaq44321/meme-generator/readme.md

 1. Select images to use.
 2. Select sentence to use.
 3. Adjusting font size & style.
-4. There you go, you created a meme.
+4. There you go, you just created a meme.

 ## Advance feature